Rivers Rise Again As Rain Batters Flood-hit South Brazil - UrduPoint

 In the northeast of the state, there is a "high risk of major flooding and river overflows, as well as significant landslides".

-In a video published on X for Mother's Day, President Luiz Inacio Lula da Silva expressed his "solidarity" with those affected, more than 80,000 of whom are currently housed in shelters.
+In a video published on X for Mother's Day, President Luiz Inacio Lula da Silva expressed solidarity with those affected, more than 80,000 of whom are currently housed in shelters.

 "You are not alone," he said.